settlemint/docs/docs/using-platform/19_application-access-tokens.md

 # Application Access Tokens

-If you want to set up an integration between your SettleMint services and other applications, you need application access tokens to authenticate your requests with the SettleMint API.

-Application access tokens allow any user to interact with all or selected services of an application.
-They identify the application, not the user, and are not associated to a personal account.

-Both admins and users of an organization can create application access tokens for it's applications.
+Application access tokens let you connect your SettleMint services with other apps securely.
+They represent your application, not individual users, and can be created by both admins and users.
+They can be used to connect to all or selected services of an application.

 ## Create an application access token

+Go to your application's dashboard and click on "App access tokens" in the left navigation.

-Navigate to the **application** for which you want to create an application access token.
-Click on the **Add an application access token** button, this opens a form where you can create your new application access token.
+Click on the "Add an application access token" button.
+This opens a form where you can create your application access token.

 1. Choose a **name** for your application access token.
 2. Select an **expiration date**.
 You cannot update this later.